Changissnz/seqbuild/README.md

 it is easy to see why these capabilities have not been implemented, however important they are.

+### Update: 8/26/25

+The main program now includes an `encrypt` Comm Lang command.
+In cases where `np.nan`, `np.inf`, and `None` are the ciphertext elements, there is not an easy way to map to the the plaintext character from it.
+This particular `encrypt` command can be used for one-way encryption.

 ### Update: 8/22/25

 There are still unfinished features in this project.
 Development will no